DitroniX/IPEM-Plus-ESP32-C5-LoRa-LoRaWAN-IoT-Mains-Power-Energy-Monitor/README.md

 Extending further, the built-in LoRa radio opens up long range and remote monitoring.

-This is the replacement to the original [IPEM boards](https://github.com/DitroniX/IPEM-IoT-Power-Energy-Monitor)

 ### IPEM Continuity

 Following in the footsteps of the original popular [IPEM boards](https://github.com/DitroniX/IPEM-IoT-Power-Energy-Monitor), this **IPEM Plus** is the latest in IoT Mains Energy Monitoring for Home and Industry Automation.